 In addition to our ICODA core team members, we are supported by and work very closely with all of our extended team within Health Data Research (HDR) UK, our convenor.

 Health Data Research UK is a registered charity no. 1194431 funded by UK Research and Innovation, the Department of Health and Social Care in England and equivalents in Northern Ireland, Wales and Scotland, and leading medical research charities.

 Executive Leadership Team

 The Executive Leadership Team (ELT) develops the strategic direction of ICODA and is accountable for the delivery of our core work.

-The ELT is overseen by and accountable to the ICODA Board and our funders.
+The ELT is overseen by and accountable to HDR UK and our funders.
 Its work is also guided by advice from Advisory Councils on Science and Strategy and on Ethics, and an expert group on Statistics.